lordminx/rpgnet-scraper/README.md

 # rpgnet-scraper

-A script to download all your RPGnet posts for you.
+A script to download all your RPGnet posts for you. **Don't use this until I fix the memory footprint!**

 Usage:
     python scraper.py USERNAME PASSWORD